David-Durst/aetherlingHaskellIR/src/Apps/Aetherling/README.md

 Various example Aetherling pipelines live here.
-Except SimpleExamples, they're just pipelines without any main program to simulate or compile them.
+They're just pipelines without any main program to simulate or compile them.
 You can import pipelines from here and do interesting things with them yourself.

-Main.hs runs the SimpleExamples and Main.output is the output of them, provided so that viewers on Github can see the output without running the code themselves.
+See src/AppMains for main functions that can run some of the examples from the command line.
+Due to the Stack tool used, each main must be in its own folder.